- How-To Booklet

 Internet Message Access Protocol (IMAP): When using IMAP all your folders (including Inbox, Drafts, Templates, Sent, Trash and all other folders) reside on the email server.
 Therefore, you may access these folders from a different computer.
 All messages will reside on the server and initially, only the email messages headers or title bars (containing information like the date and time, message subject, name of sender, etc.) are downloaded for display on your computer.
 Full messages are downloaded when you open them.
 Thunderbird may also be configured to store copies of messages from all or some of the folders on your computer, so that you may work with them offline (that is, without using an Internet connection).
 In IMAP when you delete emails or folders, you do so on both your local computer and on the server.

-Post Office Protocol (POP): When using POP only the Inbox (a folder into which new incoming messages are delivered) resides on the server; all other folders are located on your local computer only.
+Post Office Protocol version 3 (POP3): When using POP3 only the Inbox (a folder into which new incoming messages are delivered) resides on the server; all other folders are located on your local computer only.
 You may choose between leaving messages in the Inbox folder on the server after you have downloaded them to your computer, or you may delete them from the server.
 If you access your email account from a different computer, you will only be able to view messages in the Inbox folder (new messages, and old messages which you have not deleted).
+Note that depending on the server configuration copies of your sent emails may be stored on the server in Sent folder.
+It is worth checking this yourself.

-Step 5.
-Click to create your account, and activate the Thunderbird console with the email account displayed in the All Folders sidebar at left as follows:
+Step 4.
+Click to create your account, and activate the Thunderbird console with the email account displayed in the sidebar at left as follows:

-Figure 9: The Mozilla Thunderbird main user interface displaying the newly created gmail account
+Figure 9: The Mozilla Thunderbird main user interface displaying the newly created riseup account

-Note: To add another email account, select File > New > Mail Account... to activate figure 7 in this section, and repeat step 3 to step 5.
+Note: To add another email account, click Local Folders > Accounts > Create a new account: Email to activate figure 7 in this section, and repeat step 2 to step 4.

 After you have successfully registered your email accounts in Thunderbird, the next time you open the main user interface, you will be prompted to enter your password for each account as follows: